New South Wales Football Association: Background

 The NSWFA began a sharp decline in interest from 1890 which Healy (2022) attributes to a combination of the departure of the president and Cricket Phillip Sheridan (trustee of what is now the Sydney Cricket Ground) and an Australian economic depression leaving the association without access to enclosed grounds.
 Poor management also impacted the long term sustainabililty of the competition.

-The SRFU instituted a ban on rugby players from playing Australian rules which impacted playing numbers.
+The Southern Rugby Football Union (SRFU) instituted a ban on rugby players from playing Australian rules which impacted playing numbers.
 By 1893 there were no clubs left to continue the competition.